shunfei/cronsun/README.md

 ## Security

 `cronsun` support security with `security.json` config.
-When `opne=true`， job command is only allow local files with special extension on the node.
+When `open=true`， job command is only allow local files with special extension on the node.

 ```json
 {